TOAST-DOCS/Quickstarts/en/iam-accounts.md

     * Select: Click `OrgRole`, and under Detailed Roles, select the `BILLING_VIEWER and BUDGET_ADMIN` checkboxes, and clear the `NONE` checkbox.
 9. In the **notification** window, click **OK**.

-!!! tip "Get to know"
+!!! tip "Tips"
-\* IAM default role
+    * IAM default role
-\* When you create IAM, the default role is set to NONE (Default Role).
+        * When you create IAM, the default role is set to NONE (Default Role).
 This role can be Read Organization Dashboard, Read Organization Preferences.

 ### Step 5.
 Set your IAM account password